-- The Safeguarding & Child Protection policy - The Behaviour Policy - The Staff Behaviour Policy (sometimes called a Code of Conduct) - The safeguarding response to children who go missing from education - The role of the DSL (including the identity of the DSL and any deputies)
+- The Safeguarding & Child Protection policy - The Online Safety Policy (historically known as 'e-safety') - The Behaviour Policy - The Staff Behaviour Policy (sometimes called a Code of Conduct) - The safeguarding response to children who go missing from education - The role of the DSL (including the identity of the DSL and any deputies) - Whistleblowing Policy

-Copies of policies and a copy of part one of KSCIE are provided to staff at induction.
+Copies of all these policies and a copy of part one of KSCIE are provided to staff at induction.

 We recognise the importance of practice oversight and multiple perspectives in safeguarding and child protection work.
 We will support staff by providing opportunities for reflective practice including opportunity to talk through all aspects of safeguarding work within education with the DSL and to seek further support as appropriate.